EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

 5. Your updated apps will be built and deployed to Azure Container Apps.

+6. On successful completion, you will see a `SUCCESS: ...` message on the console.

-6. Once the apps are deployed on Azure, you can use the following command to just build and redeploy the apps instead of provisioning complete infrastructure.
+7. Once the apps are deployed on Azure, you can use the following command to just build and redeploy the apps instead of provisioning complete infrastructure.

     ```bash title=""
     azd deploy